siddharthpaliwal007/AB_Test_Analysis_Subscription_Feature/README.md

 ### 1. Users Data (users.csv)<br />
 The user data file contains the following columns:<br />
-user_id: Unique identifier for each user.<br />
+- user_id: Unique identifier for each user.<br />
-signup_date: The date when the user signed up for the platform.<br />
+- signup_date: The date when the user signed up for the platform.<br />
-group: The group to which the user belongs.
+- group: The group to which the user belongs.
 Either "control" (no subscription feature) or "test" (with subscription feature).

 ### 2. Events Data (events.csv)<br />
 The events data file contains the following columns:<br />
-user_id: Unique identifier for each user.<br />
+- user_id: Unique identifier for each user.<br />
-event_type: The type of event triggered by the user, e.g., 'subscription_signup'.<br />
+- event_type: The type of event triggered by the user, e.g., 'subscription_signup'.<br />
-event_time: The timestamp when the event occurred.
+- event_time: The timestamp when the event occurred.

 ## Steps Taken:
+* ### Data Loading
-Data Loading: Both users.csv and events.csv files are loaded into pandas DataFrames.
+- Both users.csv and events.csv files are loaded into pandas DataFrames.
 Date columns are parsed into appropriate datetime format.<br />
+* ### Data Merging
-Data Merging: Both datasets are merged based on the user_id to combine the user information with their respective event activities.<br />
+-Both datasets are merged based on the user_id to combine the user information with their respective event activities.<br />
+* ### Retention Calculation
-Retention Calculation: Retention is calculated at Day 1 and Day 7, by grouping users based on their group (control/test) and counting how many users were active on those days.<br />
+- Retention is calculated at Day 1 and Day 7, by grouping users based on their group (control/test) and counting how many users were active on those days.<br />
+* ### Subscription Conversion:
-Subscription Conversion: The subscription conversion rate is calculated by counting how many users in the test group subscribed within 7 days.<br />
+- The subscription conversion rate is calculated by counting how many users in the test group subscribed within 7 days.<br />
+* ### Statistical Test:
-Statistical Test: A z-test is performed to determine if the difference in Day 7 retention between the control and test groups is statistically significant.
+- A z-test is performed to determine if the difference in Day 7 retention between the control and test groups is statistically significant.

 ## Key Metrics: